 A total of 1076 target scans were considered for the sensitivity estimation (pointing and focus scans, as well as target scans taken under the "test" project, were rejected).
-The median value of the NEFD for these scans is $14.6 \text{ mJy} \sqrt{s}$ .
+The median value of the noise equivalent flux density for these scans is $14.6 \text{ mJy }\sqrt{\text{s}}$.
+We want to note that this value, obtained directly from the GISMO Nexus logsheet, corresponds to the noise equivalent flux density of the instrument projected out of atmosphere.
+The total noise equivalent flux density, hereafter NEFD', which is the combined instrument and atmospheric noise equivalent flux density, can be calculated as: